 The supposed distinction between the “Old Testament God of Wrath” and the “New Testament God of Love” remains far too common in both religious and irreligious circles.
 According to this bifurcation, the God of ancient Israel was angry and capricious, but underwent a positive personality shift by the time of Jesus.
 In order to test such a theory, a good place to begin is the flood story—the first and most wide-reaching instance of corporate divine judgment.
 While God would have had good reason to be upset before the flood, the narrative contains no references to anger; instead, God is sorrowful about the state of human beings who have already destroyed the earth before the flood.
-Rather than a disgruntled deity, Genesis presents a grieving God who longs for righteousness.
+Rather than a disgruntled deity, Genesis presents a grieving God who is disappointed by human behavior and longs for righteousness.

 In the days of Noah, “the Lord saw that the evil of humanity was abounding on the earth, and that every inclination of thought in its heart was only evil every day” (Gen 6:5).
 If ever there were a time for heavenly ire, this would be it.
 However, God is not angry at the sight of human corruption; rather, God is sad: “The Lord regretted that he had made humanity on the earth, and he was grieved (יתעצב; yitatsev) to his heart” (6:6).
 The Hebrew for “grieve” (עצב; atsav) is grammatically reflexive, which shows that God’s grief is a sorrow that penetrates to the core of the divine being.
 Genesis presents a God who is deeply saddened by human behavior, not a deity who is filled with anger or contempt.